 Has your child been complaining about pain around the ball of the foot?
 The medical term for pain in the ball of the foot is metatarsalgia.

-I want to start by claying where the ball of the foot is.
-The ball of the foot is located in the bottom part of the foot (between your arch and toes), and if your chid is experiencing pain in this area it generally means that the shoes that your child is wearing are not supportive enough.
+I want to start by claying where the ball of the foot is located.
+The ball of the foot is located in the bottom part of the foot (between your arch and toes), and if your chid is experiencing pain in this area it generally means that the shoes that your child is wearing are not supportive.

 If your child is complaining about pain in the ball of the foot then you must take action immediately, since if not treated properly this condition can lead to hammertoes, can cause your child to limp and cause pain in other parts of the body, including the lower back and hip.